 We live in a world filled with fear, anxiety, and isolation due to the pandemic.
 Now, more than ever, it is easy to look at our lives and feel loneliness and despair.
 There has never been a more imperative time to find means of connection.
 Unfortunately, the internet often makes the walls between us even higher.

 People who are already struggling with depression and financial concerns fall into the trap of social media.
 Many rely on it as an escape from reality, but once on it we forget that it is an illusion.
 Social media often becomes a painful reminder of what we are trying to escape from in the first place.
 We fall down the rabbit hole of further pain and self-loathing instead of recognizing that Instagram and Facebook are mere glimpses of reality.
-This is why social media is both a friend and a foe.

 the dangers that lurk on the internet